Conexpo

 Machine control uses a 2D or 3D plan downloaded to the machine, so operators can see the cut and fill underneath the blade or bucket right on the screen.
 Because you’re automatically grading to the plan, you shouldn’t have rework.

 Not only does this save time, but it also saves on fuel costs and wear and tear on the machine.
-As it pertains to yards of dirt moved, machine control extends the life of your undercarriage by two-thirds.
+As compared to the same machine model and operator skills sets, a machine with a 3D system on it can save up to 66% fuel usage and extend the undercarriage by 66% as it pertains to productivity.

 5. Keep people out of harm’s way

 With grade control on dozers, excavators, motor graders, pavers and other types of heavy equipment, operators can verify the work is to grade without having to pound stakes, move string lines and measure as they go.
-If you look at the task of putting pipe in the ground, machine control allows you to do 80% of the work without a person in the trench.
+If you look at the task of putting pipe in the ground, machine control allows you to do 80% of the work without a person in the trench, reducing your risk as a company.

 The technology can also be integrated with real-time safety awareness solutions that can alert you to potential machine-to-people, machine-to-machine, and machine-to-object collisions so you can create greater awareness and a safer working environment.
 This data can be collected and visualized in cloud-based tools that provide more incident clarity and proactiveness with data-driven decisions.